 In our family, there are three females and one male.
 Two of us are adults, two are children.
 We all have blue/grey eyes but our hair colour is different.
 And my younger daughter has started to notice some other differences: Daddy is hairier than the rest of us and has a ‘willy’ that he uses when he goes to the loo; Mummy has ‘boobies’ but the girls and their Dad just have nipples.
 (She doesn’t believe me that the cat has nipples, too, but that’s for discussion in another post…)

 So, let’s explore some of these differences:

 Girls and women have some special body parts between their legs.
-Towards the front of their bodies is a part called the ‘urethra’, which is the hole from which wee comes out.
-Towards their bottoms is another hole called the ‘anus’, from which poo comes out.
-And in between the urethra and the anus is a third hole called the ‘vulva’, which is the hole from which a baby comes out when a woman becomes a mummy.
+This area of her body is known as the ‘vulva’.
+Towards the front, is a part called the ‘urethra’, which is the hole from which wee comes out.
+Towards the bottom is another hole called the ‘anus’, from which poo comes out.
+And in between the urethra and the anus is an opening to the ‘vagina’, which is the hole from which a baby comes out when a woman becomes a mummy.
 These parts are all normally covered up by underwear.

 There are also some special parts inside girls’ and women’s bodies that you can’t see from the outside.
 But you can see a drawing of them here.